isomerpages/ogp-parkingsg/pages/Terms of Use.md

 indirectly from**

-6.2.1.your access to or use of this Service, or any part thereof;
+6.2.1. your access to or use of this Service, or any part thereof;

-6.2.2.any loss of access or use of this Service or any part of this Service, howsoever caused;
+6.2.2. any loss of access or use of this Service or any part of this Service, howsoever caused;

-6.2.3.any inaccuracy or incompleteness in, or errors or omissions in the transmission of, the Service;
+6.2.3. any inaccuracy or incompleteness in, or errors or omissions in the transmission of, the Service;

-6.2.4.any delay or interruption in the transmission of the Service, whether caused by delay or interruption in transmission over the internet or otherwise; or
+6.2.4. any delay or interruption in the transmission of the Service, whether caused by delay or interruption in transmission over the internet or otherwise; or

 6.2.5.any decision made or action taken by you or any third party in reliance